fadega/fadega/README.md

 ==================================================================================================================================

-I am a software engineer focusing on building accessible and inclusive products.
+I am a software engineer focusing on building accessible products.

 * 🖥️  See my portfolio at [fadega.dev](http://fadega.dev)